-- 7.4.1. e-Learning Management System (LMS): The University has subscribed to 'Desire2Learn' as the platform for the LMS. - 7.4.2 Registration and Enrollment: All students, Faculty, and Human Resources

-- Management records will be on an electronic platform called 'PowerCampus'. - 7.4.3 Examsoft platform is used for conducting electronic examinations, archiving question banks and analysing results. - 7.4.4 Pathxl software provides virtual microscopic teaching in Histology, Anatomic pathology and Haematology.
+- 7.4.1. e-Learning Management System (LMS): MBRU uses an online learning management platform for posting learning and teaching resources, which provides a personalized digital learning experience. - 7.4.2 Registration and Enrollment: All students, Faculty, and Human Resources Management records will be on an electronic platform. - 7.4.3 Examsoft platform is used for conducting electronic examinations, archiving question banks and analyzing results. - 7.4.4 Pathxl software provides virtual microscopic teaching in histology, anatomic pathology and hematology.